-B165 Introduction to Human Resource Management
+B165 Introduction to Human Resource Management 40 hours, 4 credits

 This course is an introduction to the management and leadership of an organization's human resources.
 It explores the importance of establishing or administrating the goals, policies, and procedures of the organization.
-Topics discussed include: communication, employee benefits, interview techniques, motivation, safety, hiring, discipline, and employment guidelines.
+Topics discussed include: communication, employee benefits, interview techniques, motivation safety, hiring, discipline, and employment guidelines.
 This course includes educational resources from Harvard Business Publishing.